SalmonBrawl/Wordpress-Runbook/README.md

 5. To save this file we will hit Ctrl+o then enter.
 To leave we will press Ctrl+x then enter.
 Now we will list the files with "ls" and see our new wp-config.php file is inside.
 We can also see a wp-config-sample.php file that can be removed with "rm wp-config-sample.php" if you choose.

-6. Head back to your browser and click on the "run the installation" button.
-And there you have it.
-You have your wordpress fully put onto your webserver and ready to be set up.

 ```sh
 U@ubuntu:/var/www/html$ cd wordpress